tobyweston/luhn-exercise/README.md

 The formula verifies a number against its included check-digit, which is usually appended to a partial account number to generate the full account number.
 This account number must pass the following test:

 1. Counting from the check digit, which is the rightmost, and moving left, double the value of every second digit.
-2. Sum the _individual_ digits of the products together with the un-doubled digits from the original number.
+2. Sum the _individual_ digits of the [products](https://simple.wikipedia.org/wiki/Product_%28mathematics%29) together with the un-doubled digits from the original number (inc check digit).
 3. If the total ends in 0 (put another way, if the total modulo 10 is congruent to 0), then the number is valid according to the Luhn formula; else it is not valid.